 For most people, earning power is one of the greatest assets they have, so don't be too quick to let that job go.
 Finding work that you enjoy might be the perfect solution.
 You might find that you want to stay in the workforce longer if you enjoy what you're doing, and there are some benefits to doing so.

-First, you'll continue to pay into Social Security, potentially increasing your eventual benefits.
-They're based on your highest 35 years of earnings.
-If you're enjoying a pretty good wage now that you've been in the workforce for a while, these earnings can offset some of the years in which you didn't earn so much, like when you were first starting out in the workforce.
+You'll continue to pay into Social Security, potentially increasing your eventual benefits.
+They're based on the average indexed (adjusted for inflation) earnings over the last 35 years that you earned the most.
+The decent wage you're enjoying right now can offset some of the years in which you didn't earn so much.

-Look for ways you can earn extra money through enjoyable hobbies and skills if you just really don't want to punch a time clock any longer.
+Look for ways you can earn extra money through enjoyable hobbies and other skills if you'd like some extra income.

 Invest and Save Rather Than Speculate

 You have to be able to count on your retirement money being there for you, so now isn't the time to speculate.
 Learn what it means to build a portfolio, then do it.
 Build one that's appropriate for your goals.
 Don't rely on "investment experts" who make unrealistic promises.

 And remember that there's no such thing as a free lunch or a perfect investment.
 Nothing offers absolute safety with no risk.
 Even so-called "safe" investments can't ensure that your rate of return won't be less than inflation and that you won't lose purchasing power over time.
 Your best option is to create a diverse mix of investments with an acceptable medium level of risk if you are just starting to invest.